MD2Korg/CerebralCortex-Kernel/README.md

    -  Note: Python3.7 is not compatible with some of the requirements
    -  Make sure pip version matches Python version

-## Code Example
-Please have a look at [example code](https://github.com/MD2Korg/CerebralCortex-Kernel-Examples), if you want to only see an example on how to call CerebralCortex-Kernel API.

 ## FAQ
 **1 - Do I need whole CerebralCortex cloud platform to use CerebralCortex-Kernal?**